rabbitmq/rabbitmq-website/site/feature-flags.md

 or major is supported.
 To upgrade from e.g. 3.8.5 to 3.10.0, it is necessary to upgrade to 3.9.x first.
 Likewise if there is one or more minor release branches between the minor version used and the next major release.
-It may work (i.e. there will be nothing inside RabbitMQ preventing this), but this scenario is unsupported for the following two
+That might work (i.e. there could be no incompatible changes between major releases), but this scenario is unsupported by design for the following reasons:

-reasons:
+ * Skipping minor versions is not tested in CI.

- * Skipping minor versions is untested in CI.
+ * Non-sequential releases may or may not support the same set of feature flags.
- * Old enough feature flags might be removed.
-If there were present for several minor branches, they are removed and their associated feature/behavior is now implicitly enabled by default, preventing clustering with older nodes.
-They are kept around for enough versions to allow the transition.
+   Support for older feature flags can be removed.
+Flag present for several minor branches, they are removed and their associated feature/behavior is now implicitly enabled by default, preventing clustering with older nodes.
+Feature flags are kept around for a number (say, two) of minor releases to allow for a transition period.

 The deprecation/removal policy of feature flags is yet to be defined.